Dreamscent/Dreamscent.github.io/_posts/2021-04-01-Certified-Red-Team-Operator-Review.md

+As I have also mentioned, this course is one of, if not the only course that is built around the [Covenant][3] C2 server, by Ryan Cobb of Spectreops.
+If you don't know Spectreops, they are the team that authored [some of the most used tools][https://specterops.io/resources/research-and-development] in the industry.
+That's quite some credentials pushing the development of this C2 if you ask me.

 For most, I believe 60 days would be a comfortable timeframe to complete the course.
 But if you have a ton of free time to study, or have prior experience, go for the 30 day package.